alexandrovteam/SpaceM/README.md

 ### Installation

 We support `python3`.
+For the detailed requirements, see the file 'requirements.txt'.
 To install the dependencies, run:

 `pip install -r requirements.txt`